andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 This Tim Wendelboe fella

 <h4 class="article-subheader">Tim Wendelboe</h4>
-On my way from the Technology Museum **LINK** to
+My stop at the
+<a href="/traveler/2023_05-scandinavia/04-oslo_culture?id=technology" target="_blank" rel="noopener noreferrer">Norsk Teknisk Technology Museum</a>
+was my penultimate stop in Oslo before boarding the ferry to Copenhagen.
+Before I get on the boat I have one more stop.
+While I was chatting with Talor she said I had to stop at Tim's shop before I leave, an ultimatum to which I will happily oblige.

 As I leave the Technology Museum I hop aboard the 11N train bound for Jernbanetorget.
 A half hour later I jump off at the Sofienbergparken stop for the 3 block schlep over cobblestones with my backpack and rollerbag.

-Talor said I had to stop at Tim's shop before I leave, an ultimatum of which I happily oblige
+The shop occupies the bottom floor of a nondescript 4 story building with a stone fa&ccedil;ade just a stone's throw from the Akerselva.
+The only indication that you might be near a world renowned purveyor of coffee is the small KAFFE sign affixed to the outer wall.

+I stroll into a small shop with two gorgeous baristas who look to be in their early 20s.
+I'm surprised that the shop isn't overrun with guests, seeing as this is the only Tim Wendelboe store in the entire world - he is of the belief that opening more locations will dilute his grasp on the quality of the coffee he serves.
+I saunter up to the bar helmed by two tall, stunningly attractive Norwegians who appear to be in their early 20s.

+The menu lists 5 different coffees, each with their country of origin, the farm where the beans were grown, and the cultivar of the coffee (think
+<a href="/traveler/2022_01-ski_trip/03-wine" target="_blank" rel="noopener noreferrer">wine varietals</a>)

 They pride themselves on light roast coffee.
 But why...
 <div class="block-quote">